EliasWheatfall/SterlingEngineOne/_posts/2023-11-06-Introduction-and-project-background.md

 ## Project Objective?
 The objective of our project is to create an in-depth understanding of a Stirling engine and how to manipulate aspects of the engine to develop a desired outcome.
 In our exploration, we have developed predictive models to influence our design including P-V diagrams, Acceleration vs time graphs, FEA, and load curves.

+## Requirments and Specifications
+The goal of our Engine is to

 ## Resources?
 In our research we've found these resources to be incredibly helpful in understanding our system: